Russel Howcroft: Television

 Howcroft has been a regular panellist on Gruen since the program's inception in 2008 and has also been guest panellist on news-chat show The Project.
 He also fronted the documentary series How Australia Got Its Mojo, which aired on the ABC in 2019.

 Business

 Chair of the Australian Film Television and Radio School and the co-founder of The Grid Melbourne, a festival designed to bring entrepreneurs and innovators together expected to launch in 2022.
 He is the Chief Creative Officer and a founding partner of Sayers Group.

 Publishing

-He has written/co-written three best-selling books, with his most recent book Right Brain Workout II now being published throughout the world.
+He has written/co-written three books: When It's Right to be Wrong, The Right-brain Workout, and The Right-brain Workout 2.